MishraBhawesh2024/handwritten-digit-recognition/README.md

    4. **Classification** - We predicted the test data using three different classifiers : (a) KNN classifier (b) Decision Tree classifier and (3) Support Vector classifier (SVC).
 The test data contained 28000 different handwritten digits.

    5. **Performance** - The SVC classifier worked the best with **98.03%** accuracy, whereas the DT classifier was clearly the worst with its accuracy theoretically bounded above by **86%**.
 The KNN classifier worked very well too with its accuracy **97.27%**.
+The best accuracy came from the CNN model (99% each with adam and RMSprop optimizer).

-   **The conclusion seems to be that both SVC and DT classifier work well for the purpose of recognizing handwritten digits from the MNIST dataset and the percentage accuracy for both of them is quite impressive.**
+   **The conclusion seems to be that both SVC and DT classifier work well for the purpose of recognizing handwritten digits from the MNIST dataset and the percentage accuracy for both of them is quite impressive.
+However, pushing the accuracy to its maximum is easier with CNN.**